dy/piezo/docs/r&d.md

     ~ Likely there's benefit of limiting topic to pipe only.
 Generic ^ may have unexpected side-effects.
       + eg. initializer `...a=(x;^+y)` can be `...a=x|^+y` now, since no conflict with semi.

+  3.1.1 Likely topic must be `&`, as reminiscence of binary operator pair `|&`.
+    + also matches "self" by meaning

   3.2 ~~`filter(-> src, f, Q)`~~
     + benefits of `filter(src?, f, Q)`
     + more explicit indicator of curried clause and piped in argument